WoA-OnePlus-6-Series/WoA-on-OnePlus6-Series/guide/2-install.md

 > Unpack the driver archive, then open the `FirstBoot.cmd` file

 > If it asks you to enter a letter, enter the drive letter of **WINONEPLUS** (which should be X), then press enter

+> [!IMPORTANT]
+> After you finish installing the drivers, copy the drivers archive into the root of **WINONEPLUS** with Windows Explorer.
+After you boot into Windows for the first time, extract it, then open the `OnlineUpdater.cmd` file to update to the correct drivers.

 #### Create Windows bootloader files
 ```cmd